w-yeehong/tp/docs/DeveloperGuide.md

 --------------------------------------------------------------------------------------------------------------------
 ## 1. Preface

 The Covigent Developer Guide is designed to illustrate and identify the high level architecture systems used to design and implement the Covigent application.
 The document contains an overall view of the system hierarchy, logical views of the system components, and a process view of the system’s communication.
-The link to the GitHub repository can be found [here](https://github.com/AY2021S1-CS2103T-W12-1/tp).

-_Written by: Yun Qing_

 --------------------------------------------------------------------------------------------------------------------